ssbc/ssb-buttwoo-spec/README.md

 sequence for the signature.
 It MUST contain at least 1 key, the sequence of the current message and sign the encoded value.
-It can contain a signature for N previous messages by signing the concatenated message key of these N messages together with the encoded value.
+It can contain a signature for N previous messages by signing the concatenated message keys of these N messages.
 This allows for substantial reduction in validation time.

 ## Performance